-Further units were attached to sales units which represent shaded seating units and a bicycle parking area.
+Further units were attached to sales units which represent shaded seating units and a bicycle parking

+In conclusion, Qaitbay waterfront enjoys a different sensory experience due to its historical background and features which enabled the redevelopment of the area to create a better multi-use visual experiences in an attractive outdoor environment area.
 The design takes the exterior landscape and afforestation areas into account.
 In addition, the focus was not on a specific area for the distribution of sales units, but rather it was integrated with the design and distributed in an orderly manner to avoid random distribution as in the current situation.